 The Patent Office says a patented product is a new invention that covers how things work and what they do, how they do it, what they are made of and how they are made.

-Essentially a patent is a new invention that you use in, or is created by, industrial production.
+A patent is a new invention that you use in or is created by, industrial production

 The following are important matters to consider:

 - A patent is immediately invalidated if the product or idea is published.
 You must take extreme care not to publish your idea if you want a patent.
 Publication includes allowing your product to be viewed by the general public even if it is on the back of a lorry.